ohsayan/rcrypt/README.md

 `rcrypt` is almost a drop-in replacement for the `bcrypt` crate.

-The smaller hash sizes are achieved by rcrypt's implementation of a segment compression/decompression algorithm, that compresses segments of the MCF hash based on the [BMCF spec](https://github.com/ademarre/binary-mcf).
+The smaller hash sizes are achieved by rcrypt's implementation of a segment compression/decompression algorithm, that compresses fields of the MCF hash based on the [BMCF spec](https://github.com/ademarre/binary-mcf).
 The hashes produced are binary hashes.

 ## Usage